 And if you’re subscribed to my blog, but find yourself not reading, please don’t feel bad about unsubscribing!
 I totally understand.

-Routine blocks dominate our schedule.
+Routine blocks build our flexible schedule.
 We have blocks of time dedicated to:

 By teaching the kids what to do in each block, I can then mix and match our schedule as needed.
 The blocks can be rearranged to fit in an appointment or extra work hours, or a fun project.